crramirez/windows-uwp.es-es/windows-apps-src/app-resources/tailor-resources-lang-scale-contrast.md

 ---
 author: stevewhims
-Description: "Este tema explica el concepto general de calificadores, cómo usarlos y la finalidad de cada uno de los nombres de calificador."
+Description: This topic explains the general concept of qualifiers, how to use them, and the purpose of each of the qualifier names.
-title: Adaptar los recursos al idioma, la escala, el contraste alto y otros calificadores
+title: Adaptar los recursos al idioma, escala, contraste alto y otros calificadores
 template: detail.hbs
 ms.author: stwhi
 ms.date: 10/10/2017